 Using the test proposed by Cox and Sadiraj [2008] for a sub-sample of 220 adult Danes from our complete sample of 442, we actually find evidence of the relevant type of "small stakes risk aversion" for the range of lab wealth we considered.
 The experimental design involved them each making 6 binary choices in the wider battery of binary choices we consider below.
-Table 2 shows the 18 lottery pairs considered, spanning 17 lab wealth levels.
-Subjects were randomized to 6 lottery choice pairs from the 18 shown in Table 2.
-Hence the lab wealth varied for each subject over their 6 choices and we have pooled data spanning the lab wealth levels shown in Table 2.
-The gains and losses in absolute value were paired for each subject over different lab wealth levels: for example, +180 and -160 for lab wealth levels of 300 ( $\approx$ \$45) and 2700 ( $\approx$ \$406).
+Subjects were randomized to 6 lottery choice pairs from a set of 18 possible pairs, spanning 17 different levels of lab wealth.
+Hence the lab wealth varied for each subject over their 6 choices, and we have pooled data spanning the 17 lab wealth levels.
+The gains and losses in absolute value were paired for each subject over different lab wealth levels: for example, +180 and -160 for lab wealth levels of 300 (\approx \$45) and 2700 (\approx \$406).
+Although we refer to "lab wealth," all that the subject saw was a lottery that had one outcome with a probability of 1, and another lottery with the usual risky outcomes.
+Hence we did not use language or framing that would lead subjects to be more or less inclined to integrate it into their extra-lab, "field wealth."
+Nor were the outcomes in the risky lottery presented as deviations from the certain outcome of the non-risky lottery, which might also encourage framing.
+For example, subjects were asked to choose between 2,700 kroner for sure and the risky lottery with outcomes 2,540 kroner and 2,880 kroner.
+With perfect asset integration, 2,540 kroner adds to the subject's wealth no matter what the subject's choice is, so we refer to 2,540 kroner as "lab wealth."

-Figure 2 shows the findings with a random effects panel probit model, since there is no need here for structural estimation of risk preferences.
-We find no significant evidence of a decline in risk aversion for lab wealth levels over the range considered here, and the risk neutral prediction of always choosing the risky option clearly exceeds the upper bound of the 95% confidence interval for all lab wealth levels.
+Figure 1 shows the findings with a random effects panel probit model, since there is no need here for structural estimation of risk preferences.
+We find no significant evidence of a decline in risk aversion for lab wealth levels over the range considered here.
+The solid line shows the average prediction, and the shaded area shows the 95% confidence interval around that prediction.
+Subjects exhibit risk aversion for all levels of lab wealth considered here.
 So we conclude that the evidence for these adult Danes and these levels of lab wealth does not lead us to reject supposition R, that "the agent turns down small-stakes gambles in favor of a certain amount with a slightly lower expected value, and does so over a large enough range of wealth levels W."